Emurasoft/emurasoft.github.io/en/dlg/customize/file/index.md

 If this is checked, EmEditor will monitor files only while EmEditor is active.

+## Verify files immediately after opening check box

+When this option is selected, the newly opened file is saved as a temporary file, and its size and SHA256 hash value are compared to the original.

+## Display verification results only if there is a failure check box

+If you select this option along with the **Verify files immediately after opening** check box, the verification results will only be shown if there's a failure.

 ## From (default)

 Specifies the place where EmEditor starts loading a file.
 By default, 0 is specified.